-Apple introduced an easy-to-access website Privacy Report in the updated Safari browser on iPhone and iPad.
+Apple introduced an easy-to-access website Privacy Report in the updated Safari browser.
 And the details you’ll find in the Privacy Report are more informative than you might expect.
 Here, we’ll show you how to view the website Privacy Report and the information you’ll find.

 Intelligent Tracking Prevention in Safari

 Apple uses what’s called Intelligent Tracking Prevention in Safari.
 You may have read some of our articles on the feature like those listed below.
 In a nutshell, Intelligent Tracking Prevention uses on-device learning to limit tracking of Safari users by the websites and search engines they visit.

 The feature is used on iOS and macOS, was implemented in 2017 and, of course, is part of the Privacy Report implementation with iOS 14 and iPadOS 14.

 Here are some useful posts from iDB on Intelligent Tracking Prevention in Safari:

 - Another privacy-related Apple ad focuses on Safari’s anti-tracking measures